 - Each applicant must apply to the Centralized Application Service for Physician Assistants (CASPA) www.caspaonline. org.
-The deadline for the CASPA application is November 1 for the following summer entry. - Marietta College PA Program requires a supplemental application for each applicant, which is available on the program's website.
-The supplemental application includes the applicant's life experiences and life goals.
-Supplemental application deadline is November 1 for the following summer entry.

-3. Official test score results for the Graduate Record Examination (GRE) General Test (verbal and quantitative) must be sent to the Marietta College PA Program under school code 1444.
+The deadline for the CASPA application is November 1 for the following summer entry. - 2.
+Official test score results for the Graduate Record Examination (GRE) General Test (verbal and quantitative) must be submitted with the CASPA application under school code 0937.
 The Marietta College PA Program also accepts MCAT scores.

 The application is reviewed by an admissions committee which conducts personal interviews before selecting students for admission.

 Selection for interviews is based on evaluation of the application and personal statements for the following factors:

 - Academic preparation

 - Potential for primary care practice

 - Motivation, maturity, ability to work with people

+- Previous healthcare experience (paid and/or voluntary).

+- Work ethic, leadership skills and extracurricular activities.

 - Knowledge of the profession

 - Letters of recommendation